 SUBMITTING YOUR MANUSCRIPT

-The Canadian Social Work Review welcomes articles of analytic and empirical merit (between4,500 and 6,000 words).
-The editors are particularly interested in articles that examine current change and emerging innovations in social work practice and policy.
+The Canadian Social Work Review welcomes articles of analytic and empirical merit (between 4,500 and 6,000 words).
 Articles may be submitted in either English or French.

 Criteria for Evaluation

 - Does this article contain original research and a critical analysis that enriches or challenges existing knowledge in this subject area?

 - Is the paper well written in terms of its organization, the adequacy of the conclusion,syntax and style?

 - Is the theme or subject well reasoned?
 Are concepts clearly defined?
 Is good use made of existing literature?

 Manuscripts submitted to the Canadian Social Work Review:

 - Should not be under consideration by any other publication

 - Must not have been published previously in whole or in part